Compare

 redu.cloud vs Azure

-Quick takeecosystem vs speed
+Quick takeecosystem vs independence

 Choose Azure if